project-chip/connectedhomeip/examples/all-clusters-app/nxp/rt/rt1170/README.md

 -   Male to female Burg cables

-#### Hardware rework for SPI support on EVKB-MIMXRT1170
+#### Hardware rework for SPI support on MIMXRT1170-EVK-B

-To support SPI on the EVKB-MIMXRT1170 board, it is required to remove 0Ω resistors R404,R406,R2015.
+To support SPI on the MIMXRT1170-EVK-B board, it is required to remove 0Ω resistors R404,R406,R2015.

 #### Board settings (Spinel over SPI, I2C, BLE over UART)

-Plug IW612 Firecrest module to M.2 connector on Murata uSD to M2 adapter
+Plug IW612 module to M.2 connector on Murata uSD to M2 adapter

-The murata uSD-M2 adapter should be plugged to the RT1170 via SDIO.
+The Murata uSD-M2 adapter should be plugged to the RT1170 via SD-IO.

-The below tables explain pin settings (SPI settings) to connect the evkbmimxrt1170 (host) to a IWX12 transceiver (rcp).
+The below tables explain pin settings (SPI settings) to connect the MIMXRT1170-EVK-B (host) to a IW612 transceiver (rcp).

 -   Murata uSD to M2 adapter connections description: